Neil-Crago/moma/README.md

 [](https://opensource.org/licenses/MIT)
 [](https://www.google.com/search?q=https://github.com/neil-crago/moma/actions)

-**MOMA** is a Rust framework for exploring complex systems including cosmology, number theory, algorithmic data analysis and cryptography through the lens of **Moving Origin Modular Arithmetic**.
+**MOMA** is a Rust framework for exploring complex systems including cosmology, number theory, algorithmic data analysis, bioinformatics and cryptography through the lens of **Moving Origin Modular Arithmetic**.

 It should interest anyone who is interested in a novel, relational framework for analyzing the properties of complex systems.